Paban-1/BackEndProject/info.md

 This is based on tokens. it's a laibary as well. if anyone have this token JWT will send data to them.

+# DATE 11-08-2025 Store File or handle files✅

+# What is multer ?

+multer is a laibary that help to get files form user and send to the service like cloudinary.

+# What is fs ?

+help to file read write remove etc. scynk or async, for remove file or delete we used unlink (term-unlink).